DoKe65/Style_Guide/README.md

 # Style_Guide with Sass
-4. Project of the Treehouse FEWD Techdegree
+Fourth project of the Treehouse FEWD Techdegree

 ## Goals
 This project represents a style guide, formatted with Sass.